Safesport Seeks Athlete Participation In Nationwide Survey On Abuse

 Report here to the U.S. Center for SafeSport if you have experienced abuse or misconduct-or if you have reasonable suspicion of abuse or misconduct inflicted on, or by, someone in the U.S. Olympic and Paralympic Movement.
 You can also call 833-587-7233 to make a report.

-If a situation does not involve sport or anyone within the U.S. Olympic and Paralympic Movement, you can contact RAINN's 24/7 online hotline or call 800-656-HOPE (4673).
+If a situation does not involve sport or anyone within the U.S. Olympic and Paralympic Movement, you can contact RAINN's 24/7 hotline at 800-656-HOPE (4673).

 For anyone in crisis, the Suicide Prevention Lifeline provides 24/7 free and confidential support at 988lifeline or by calling 988.